No-Cook Chocolate Pudding is prepared in one bowl and is rich and fabulous. Chill to set or eat immediately for a fun or romantic chocolate soup.

 - Have six 4- to 6-oz. ramekins or teacups ready for pouring.

-- Heat the heavy cream in a small saucepan or microwave until just boiling.
-Remove from the heat and whisk in the cocoa powder until smooth.
-Add the chocolate, butter, sugar, vanilla extract, and salt, and whisk until the chocolate and butter are melted and the mixture is smooth.
+- Heat 1 ¾ cup heavy cream in a small saucepan or microwave until just boiling.
+Remove from the heat and whisk in 2 Tablespoons cocoa powder until smooth.
+Add 8 ounces chocolate, 4 Tablespoons butter, 2 Tablespoons sugar, 1 teaspoon vanilla extract, and pinch salt, and whisk until the chocolate and butter are melted and the mixture is smooth.

 - Pour the mixture into the ramekins or cups.
 Depending on the size of the ramekins, they'll be filled about two-thirds to three-quarters of the way.